actiquest-dev/actiquest.github.io/getting-started/faq.md

 ---
 # FAQ

-## Q&A that helps you to understand what is Actiq at a glance
+## This Q&A will help you understand what Actiq is in a nutshell
 ===
 ### How does Actiq plan to foster community-driven AI training?
 What is the DAO’s role in model training, and how does Actiq ensure high-quality contributions?
 ===